 Where: Near Tiergartentor

 On first glance, Der Hase (The Hare) by Jürgen Goertz appears quite bizarre.
 One of the newest figures in this medieval city, the statue shows a crazed bronze rabbit stumbling and crushing at least one human (possibly Albrecht Dürer?) beneath him.
 Many visitors walk out of the castle walls to find this peculiar statue and stop, puzzled.
-It has been described as “one of the world’s ugliest pieces of public art” (but I actually quite like it).
+It has been described as “one of the world’s ugliest pieces of public art."

 Where: Corner of Plbenhofstrasse and Bischoff Meiserstrasse

 Named the "Ship of Fools", this bronze statue of a boat carrying seven people, a skeleton, and a dog is planted in a main pathway and catches the eye of travelers.
 Based on a popular sixteenth-century book by Sebastian Brant, this piece was sculpted by Juergen Weber off of woodcuts by favorite Albrecht Dürer.

 This gloomy sculpture shows an expelled Adam and Eve, their murderous son Cain, and other violent figures.
 It is a scene showing the destruction of the world.